isaiahnields/WebLoader/README.md

 ## Use Cases

-There are a few uses cases for this software:
+There are a few use cases for this software:

 #### 1. Detect Website Changes